JaySebagh/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model or DOM, is a cross platform API that allows you to modify the HTML page without directly touching the HTML files.

 2. What is an event?
+An event is an action that the user does which can trigger JS code.

 3. What is an event listener?
+An event listener is a method that waits for an event to happen (like user clicking), then executes code.

 4. Why would we convert a NodeList into an Array?
+NodeLists do not provide the same methods as the Array, so we convert it into an Array in order to use methods like forEach/map/filter...

 5. What is a component?
+A component is a reuseable piece of code.

 ### Git Set up